max-goerlitz/far-UVC-safety-figures/README.md

 We warmly welcome any feedback or questions.
 If you identify any mistakes or improvements in our code or data, please do not hesitate to contact us.

 # A guide to this repository:
-- "data" contains all the necessary data files (.xls or .csv) to create the plots
+- "data" contains all the necessary data files (.xls or .csv or .dat) to create the plots
 - "figure scripts" contains the R code to create the plots
 - "figure image files" contains the plotted .png or .svg files
 - "figures edited in biorender or inkscape" contains image files that were Created with BioRender.com or were edited using Inkscape